trustbit/logistic-hackathon-public/README.md

       "github_private_ssh_key_secret": "TEAM_TRUSTBIT"
     }
 ```
+- If you are participating alone set `is_fleet` to `false`.
+If you are participating as a team set it to `true`.

-- As soon as your PR is merged, we will have your repository included in the build, which will run every 5 minutes and which will provide new versions of your agent to the simulation.
-You can check on the status of your builds here: https://github.com/trustbit/logistic-hackathon-public/actions
+- As soon as your PR is merged, we will have your repository included in our build, which is scheduled to run every 5 minutes and which will provide new versions of your agent to the simulation.
+You can check on the status of your builds here: https://github.com/trustbit/logistic-hackathon-public/actions/workflows/docker-images.yml

-### Competition simulation
+## Competition simulation
 - Link to Slack space
 - Link to trace bucket
 - Link to Grafana